elnurqurb4nov/European-Banking-Risk-Intelligence-Platform/README.md

 ## Overview

 The **European Banking Risk Intelligence Platform** is a data-driven analytical project designed to monitor banking sector risk across selected European countries.
-It combines bank-level supervisory disclosures, macroeconomic indicators, and selected annual report metrics in order to assess relative bank resilience and construct an initial multi-factor risk ranking.
+It combines bank-level supervisory disclosures, macroeconomic indicators, and selected annual report metrics to assess relative bank resilience and construct an initial multi-factor risk ranking.

-This project was developed as a portfolio-oriented banking risk analytics case, with a focus on capital strength, macro-financial pressure, and selected asset-quality and profitability indicators.
+This project was developed as a portfolio-oriented banking risk analytics case, with a focus on capital strength, macro-financial pressure, asset quality, and profitability.

 ---